1. Introducing analytics on Azure

 - Social media analysis: Through social media sites such as Twitter, Facebook, and Instagram, companies can learn what customers are saying about their products and services.
-Social media analysis helps companies to target their audiences depending on user preferences and market trends.
+Social media analysis helps companies to target their audiences by utilizing user preferences and market trends.
 The challenges here are the massive amount of data and the unstructured nature of tweets and posts.

 - Price optimization: Using big data analytics, you can predict what price points will yield the best results based on historical market data.
 This allows companies to ensure that they do not price their items too high or too low.
-The challenge here is that there are many factors that can affect prices.
-Focusing on just a specific factor such as competitor's price might eventually train your model to just focus on that area, and may disregard other factors such as weather and traffic data.
+The challenge here is that many factors can affect prices.
+Focusing on just a specific factor, such as a competitor's price, might eventually train your model to just focus on that area, and may disregard other factors such as weather and traffic data.